ankane/searchkick/README.md

 ### Factory Bot

-Create a trait for each model:
+Define a trait for each model:

 ```ruby
 FactoryBot.define do